CelebHeights.com Home :: Contact Rob :: Bookmark :: Faq

 In Balkan states you would still be tall, but not a giant, because there are so many people who are your height or taller.
 Even in Split you would be considered tall, just a little over younger generation average.
 My guess is that average among yougsters in Split is about 184cm.

 Hello friends. a concret question...
 I'm 1,87 cm.
-(6'2"), if I go to "groningen" or "split" I would be in the average height or slightly tall among all the people (not in a reduced group) ?¿?
-Because I was living in amsterdam and of course that I was tall, more or less whit a good height but in portugal (my country) I'm like a giant.
-Thanks for all ;)
+(6'2"), if I go to "groningen" or "split" I would be in the average height or slightly tall among all the people (not in a reduced group) ?

 That's not so strange the guys in the south of the netherlands are 2 inches shorter then in the north.